RPM Logo

 Adobe Photoshop

 Although we don't recommend it (in fact, we go out of our way to discourage it!) we will accept artwork made up entirely in Photoshop.
 We can't provide templates for you to download, because the file sizes are too large, but we can send you printed sizes so you can make up your own.
-Set up the file to 300dpi CMYK or greyscale (Photoshop will default to 72dpi RGB), and remember that we can only output vector text if you supply the fonts you've used.
+Set up the file to 300dpi CMYK or greyscale (Photoshop will default to 72dpi RGB), and remember that we can only output vector text if you avoid faux attributes and supply the fonts you've used.
 Please supply the file layered rather than flattened, so we can get at its component parts to move them around as needed.
 You will nearly always incur an extra graphics charge if you submit artwork entirely in Photoshop, as it's hardly ever laid out correctly when we receive it.

 Rule